 Where can I find more information about the Kent Zendo?

-Besides the information on this site, you can look at our Facebook page and our Google group.
+Besides the information on this site, you can look at our Facebook page.
 Please contact us at those places or on our Contact page if you have questions.